 Health insurance packages, parental leave, napping pods, kombucha on tap and bike storage weren’t common amenities traditionally offered by employers, but many of these have become standard amenities.
 But when will workplace charging be added as a common feature?
 Workplace charging is an enormous benefit for both employees and employers.
 Providing access to charging at the workplace can show an organization’s commitment to sustainability, and reduce range anxiety among potential adopters.

-Kyle is responsible for the Electric Vehicle Infrastructure Business Line of Burns & McDonnell.
-He manages a team responsible for design and construction of transportation electrification infrastructure.
-His team is supporting multiple transportation electrification projects across the United States and in the United Kingdom.
-Mr. Pynn has over 30 years of experience.
-He has extensive experience in engineering, construction, design, maintenance, procurement and finance.
-He is a licensed Professional Engineer and Master Electrician.
+Andrew is the lead electrical engineer for the Electric Vehicle Infrastructure Business Line of Burns & McDonnell.
+He is responsible for the design and construction administration of transportation electrification infrastructure projects across the United States including New York, Chicago, and Los Angeles.
+Mr. Milian also supported the recent expansion of workplace charging at the Burns & McDonnell World Headquarters.
+He is a licensed Professional Engineer in California and Missouri.